Resentment (Beyoncé song): Live performances

 During Beyoncé's 2009 Las Vegas revue show, I Am...
 Yours, she performed the song live for the first time.
-Before performing the song, the singer described its meaning depth, stating: "How many of you have ever been lied to?
+Before the performance, Beyoncé described the song's meaning, stating: "How many of you have ever been lied to?
 I'm sure everyone has —we all have.
 But this next song is from my last album, B'Day.
 And I never performed this song before, this is especially for Encore[...]
 It talks about a relationship after you've been lied to.
 And you're trying your best to forgive.
 But it's difficult because you never forget.
 It's called 'Resentment'."
-She additionally included the song on the 2009 I Am...
+She also included the song on the 2009 I Am...
 Yours: An Intimate Performance at Wynn Las Vegas as the ninth track of the DVD/CD's first disc.
-During a Thanksgiving TV Special, Beyoncé aired I Am...
-Yours in its entirety which also featured her performance of "Resentment".
+During a Thanksgiving television special, Beyoncé aired I Am...
+Yours in its entirety, including her performance of "Resentment".
 Nate Chinen of The New York Times said, "There's exactly one human-scale moment in the concert, when she sits at the lip of the stage to sing an acoustic treatment of 'Resentment,' from her album 'B'Day.'
 And even then she makes it a showstopper."

-In May, 2012, Beyoncé performed "Resentment" as a part of her revue show Revel Presents: Beyoncé Live in Atlantic City, New Jersey, United States' entertainment resort, hotel, casino and spa, Revel.
-She announced it as her "favorite song" and according to Georgette Cline of The Boombox, "fans could feel the pangs of her once-broken heart on 'Resentment,' as she cooed of a lying lover who deceived her".
+In May 2012, Beyoncé performed "Resentment" as part of her revue show Revel Presents: Beyoncé Live at Revel, an entertainment resort, hotel, casino, and spa in Atlantic City, New Jersey.
+She introduced it as her "favorite song", and according to Georgette Cline of The Boombox, "fans could feel the pangs of her once-broken heart on 'Resentment,' as she cooed of a lying lover who deceived her".
 Ben Ratliff of The New York Times mentioned "Resentment" in the "almost continuous high point" of the concert.
-A writer of the Associated Press, noted that Beyoncé "held back tears during a rousing rendition" of the song.
-According to Chuck Darrow of The Philadelphia Inquirer, the acoustic performance of the ballad, "proved a nice respite from the relentless thump-thump-thump of the many dance-pop numbers".
-Tris McCall from The Star-Ledger wrote that Beyoncé brought the song to life further describing the performance as a "full-scale psychological portrait in three and a half minutes".
+A writer for the Associated Press noted that Beyoncé "held back tears during a rousing rendition" of the song.
+According to Chuck Darrow of The Philadelphia Inquirer, the acoustic performance of the ballad "proved a nice respite from the relentless thump-thump-thump of the many dance-pop numbers".
+Tris McCall of The Star-Ledger wrote that Beyoncé brought the song to life, describing the performance as a "full-scale psychological portrait in three and a half minutes".
 The live performance of the song during the concerts at Revel was used in Beyoncé's HBO documentary film, Life Is But a Dream (2013).
-Only one shot was used to film it for five minutes.
-Aaron Parsley from People magazine commented that the rendition of "Resentment" was "grittier and angrier" than the previous performances of the song.
+The performance was filmed in a single five-minute shot.
+Aaron Parsley of People commented that the rendition of "Resentment" was "grittier and angrier" than the previous performances of the song.
 The song was also included on the set list of Beyoncé's The Mrs. Carter Show World Tour (2013), during several opening shows of the first leg where she performed it on a B-stage.